git-akurian/TIBCO-Cloud-Integration-Fast-Track-Workshop/README.md

 # TCI 2.0 Fast Track Workshop
 This is a TIBCO Cloud™ Integration workshop that can be consumed virtually or in-person using our quick follow-along format.

-The approximate time taken for this workshop is from 60 to 90 minutes with support.
+The approximate time taken for this workshop is around 2 hours.

+*(about 90 minutes if you are working under the guidance of a TIBCO Solution Engineer)*

 At the end of this workshop, users will be able to navigate TIBCO Cloud Integration in cloud.tibco.com , understand and implement usecases and interested to explore more features available in TIBCO Cloud.